 2. Pressing and straining

 This mostly pertains to nuts.
 Activating involves soaking the nuts in water for a minimum of 12 hours, then dehydrating them at low temperatures.
-The research showed that activated cashews and pistachios, which are the nuts highest in FODMAPs, had significantly lower FODMAP content than their raw counterpart, possibly because the FODMAPs leached out in the water.
-The decrease in FODMAP content was not sufficient to rate them “green” at a standard serving but a very small serving of cashews was rated green.
-Tip: buying activated nuts such as almonds, which are low in FODMAP at small serving sizes, may allow you to eat more of them.
-After you have completed the re-challenge phase, you can experiment and see how much of these nuts (or perhaps even cashews or pistachios) you can eat.
+The research showed that activated cashews and pistachios (high in FODMAPs) had significantly lower FODMAP content than their raw counterpart.
+This happened possibly because the FODMAPs leached out in the water.
+Unfortunately, the reduction in FODMAP content was not sufficient to rate them “green” at a standard serving.
+However, a very small serving of activated cashews was rated green.

 P.S.
 Thanks to all my readers!
-My blog recently was selected by Feedspot as one of the Top 50 Low Fodmap Blogs on the web.
+Feedspot recently selected my blog as one of the Top 50 Low Fodmap Blogs on the web.
 This is the most comprehensive list of Top 50 Low Fodmap Blogs on the internet.